 Establish procedures for monitoring and updating CPM schedule and for reporting progress.
 Coordinate procedures with progress meeting and payment request dates.

-Subparagraph below coordinates between working days of time and calendar days.
-Under AIA Document A201, the Contract Time is in calendar days.
+Subparagraph below coordinates between working days of time and calendar days. the Contract Time is in calendar days.

 Use "1 workday" as the unit of time for individual activities.
 Indicate nonworking days and holidays, including federal holidays, incorporated into the schedule to coordinate with the Contract Time.